 It’s time for a pint of Bliss.
 Celebrate the sun with some Bliss Ice Cream.
 Open daily from 5 p.m. to 7 p.m. for pickup.

-In Puyallup and Tacoma The Loose Wheel is ready for you.
-There’s burgers big enough to feed a family and drink specials paired with their pizzas, all available for takeout.
+In Puyallup and Tacoma, The Loose Wheel is ready for you to dine-in or takeout.
+There’s burgers big enough to feed a family and drink specials paired with their pizzas.

 Gig Harbor’s Millville Pizza pairs a bottle of wine with some ‘za for just $30.
 They also have a healthy lunch meal for a small family.